carlalennon/generation-knit-2.0/README.md

 I endevoured to create a site that adhered to UX principles.
 Information is neatly stored and displayed upon request.
 The website is laid out in a way that is easy to use.

+I created hand-drawn logo and icons for the nav bar, to create some personality for the site

 ## Accessibilty Focus